juanbkm/donor2019/content/partners/bilateral/usa.md

 Although trade issues has become a major part of its foreign policy agenda in recent years, the <a href="https://www.adb.org/publications/united-states-fact-sheet" target="_blank">United States of America (USA)</a> has continued to support development in Asia, especially in the sectors of agriculture, democracy and governance, economic growth; environment, education and training, global health, global partnerships, and humanitarian assistance.
 Its priority themes include broadly shared economic prosperity; democracy and good governance; global health, food security, environmental sustainability and education; prevention and recovery from conflicts; and humanitarian assistance in the wake of natural and man-made disasters.

 The [United States Agency for International Development](https://www.usaid.gov/) (USAID) is the country’s lead development institution.
 It advances U.S. national security and economic prosperity and promotes a path to recipient self-reliance and resilience.
 In 2019, it merged the offices of US Foreign Disaster Assistance and Food for Peace to create the Bureau for Humanitarian Assistance.
-It also created three new bureaus: the Bureau for Conflict-Prevention and Stabilization, the Bureau for Resilience and Food Security, and the new Bureau for Asia.
+It also created three new bureaus: Bureau for Conflict-Prevention and Stabilization, Bureau for Resilience and Food Security, and Bureau for Asia.

 ##### _1 January 2014–31 December 2019_ Cofinancing with Unites States of America